 With only five days in Italy, I had to dedicate to each city one day or even half a day (for example, Verona and Venice).
 With so little time it is almost impossible to learn much about the city, but my goal was to get a general idea and fill the puzzle of the world.

 In Barcelona, where I returned from Rome, I passed the volunteer camp, after that, I could easily get to know other cities in Spain.
 I spent a day in each one, and the night I had to sleep on the bus.
-A pretty extreme and exhausted trip but it was worth it!
+A pretty extreme and exhausting trip but it was worth it!
 Therefore, in a single trip, I was able to visit Barcelona 3 times and that’s why I fell in love with the city.